-Various departments within the City receive a clothing allowance in the departmental budget.
+Various departments within the City receive a clothing allowance, dependent on job duties.
+Please refer to Administrative Policy for additional details.
 The City expects its employees to maintain these uniforms in a neat and orderly appearance.

 Consult your Supervisor or Department Director if you have questions as to what constitutes appropriate attire.
 Copies of the current Dress Code Policy can be found in the Administrative Policy.